Every real 3-manifold is real contact: Equivariant Lickorish-Wallace theorem

-with the real structure defined as (See Figure~\ref{model}, left.)
+(as in the proof of Proposition~\ref{kapkun}, here and in every similar notation below the gluing maps are to be understood from the {\em top} boundary of the previous space to the {\em lower} boundary of the next) with the real structure defined as (See Figure~\ref{model}, left.)
 We will use this splitting and real structure for $(M,c_M)$, and write $c_M$ for $\tilde{c}_{M}$, abusing the notation

-We push the curves $a_i'$ to the knots $\overline{K}_i$ on the surface $h_i$ (which is the {\em lower} boundary of $H_i$; see Figure~\ref{model}), the curves $a_i$ to $K_i$ on $h_{-i}$ and the curves $b_j$ determine knots $C_j$ on $h_0$ (which are mutually disjoint by assumption), so that we get the surgery link
+We push the curves $a_i$ to the knots ${K}_i$ on the surface $h_{-i}$ (which is the {\em lower} boundary of $H_{-i}$; see Figure~\ref{model}), the curves $a_i'$ to $\overline{K}_i$ on $h_{i}$ (lower boundary of $H_{i}$) and the curves $b_j$ determine knots $C_j$ on $h_0$ (which are mutually disjoint by assumption), so that we get the surgery link

 for the manifold $M'$.
 The surgery coefficients here are with respect to the associated surface $h_i$.
 Note that $L$ is a ${c_M}$-equivariant link, as the knot pair $K_i$ and $\overline{K}_i$ are swapped by $\tilde{c}_{M}|_H={c_M}|_H=c$ for each $1\leq i\leq t$ and $C_j$ is a $c$-invariant knot for all $1\leq j\leq k$.